Sorry, you need to enable JavaScript to visit this website.

 First Aid Kit

-Most safari tours and lodges will have access to a first-aid kit and can treat minor ailments but if you are doing a self-drive safari or exploring national parks on your own you will want to take your own kit.
+Most safari tours and lodges will have access to a first-aid kit that can treat minor ailments but if you are doing a self-drive safari or exploring national parks on your own you will want to take your own kit.

 Safari locations can often be located a great distance from hospitals or towns for that matter, so being able to tend to ailments or injuries yourself is vital.
 Your kit should contain adhesive dressing strips, triangular bandages, alcohol swabs, tweezers, antiseptic skin swabs, first-aid guide, disposable gloves, itch cream, eyewash, tweezers, scissors, etc.